dhananjaygr/Terraform/Production/production.md

 ### Implementation

-In the cloudlabs template, a Zip file of nested Terraform files can be provided.
+In the CloudLabs template, a ZIP file of nested Terraform files can be provided.

-### Steps to Test the Terraform support for Nested files.
+### Steps to Test the Terraform Support for Nested files.

 ### Prerequisites

-Some prerequisites need to be followed for all the clouds (Azure, AWS, and GCP) before deploying the Nested Terraform files
+Some prerequisites need to be followed for all the clouds (Azure, AWS, and GCP) before deploying the Nested Terraform files.

 #### 1. Prerequisites (Azure)

-Pre-requisites for Deploying Azure Terraform Files in CloudLabs
+Prerequisites for Deploying Azure Terraform Files in CloudLabs

 - **Required .tf Files** </br>
    Make sure you have the following four Terraform files: </br>